Can You Use Premium Vinyl on Shirts?

 A distinctive feature of premium vinyl is its matte and glossy finish.
 Its versatility makes it highly attractive as you can get it in various patterns, finishes, and textures.
 Due to its advanced usage, it comes in various cutting machine sizes and rolls, making it highly flexible to use.

-Related: Best dark color sublimation paper
+Related: Best dark color sublimation paper, Sublimation & Screen Printing Comparison

 Types of Premium Vinyl